 When I return an edited manuscript to an author, I provide three separate files:

-- The first contains all my edits made visible through the Track Changes feature so the author can see exactly what I’ve done.
+- Full Edit – The first file contains all my edits made visible through the Track Changes feature so the author can see exactly what I’ve done.

-- The second has all the edits implemented, but my comments are still visible so the author can easily find and address any issues.
+- Comments Only – The second file has all the edits assimilated into the text, but my comments are still visible so the author can easily find and address any issues.

-- The third has all the edits implemented and all the comments deleted so the author can easily see a ‘clean’ version of the edited manuscript.
+- Clean – The third file has all the edits assimilated into the text and all the comments deleted so the author can easily see a ‘clean’ version of the edited manuscript.

 Not all editors work this way.
 This is just the method I’ve adopted because I believe it’s the most useful.
 It enables the author to have access to both the edits and the edited manuscript without having to know too much about the technical know-how of using Track Changes.